scarletspider616/FaultTolerantSort/README.md

 Welcome to my fault tolerant sorting algorithm

+Documentation (UML and use case seq. diagrams) are available in doc/

 This algorithm uses RcB to sort a randomized list of integers (data generator is also provided).
 The primary variant algorithm is heap sort in java, the secondary (backup) algorithm is insertion sort in C.